Deduplicate Across Salesforce Leads and Contacts

 How do I ensure the merged record maintains an active owner?

-Currently, Salesforce doesn't have an automated way to prioritize active owners during the merge process.
-You'll need to verify owner status manually for each merge operation.
+Currently, neither HubSpot nor Salesforce provides an automated way to prioritize active owners during the merge process.
+You'd need to verify owner status manually for each merge operation.

-However, Insycle's Merge Duplicates module has two options that enable you to prioritize an active owner.
+However, Insycle's Merge Duplicates module includes an option to prioritize an active owner.

-First, you could add a Master rule under Step 4 to tell Insycle to select the record from each group with an active owner to become the master record.
+First, you could add a Master rule under Step 3 to tell Insycle to select the record from each group with an active owner as the master record.

 Add a rule with the following parameters: